blade-lang/blade-docs/quick-learn.markdown

 ## Type check and conversions
 ---

-You can check if a value is a type by calling the related builtin function all named as `is_...` or convert to that type calling the builtin `to_...` functions.
+You can check if a value is a type by calling the related built-in function all named as `is_...` or convert to that type by calling the built-in `to_...` functions.
 E.g.

 ```blade-repl
 %> is_string('hello')